Lothian birth-cohort studies: White matter integrity

 Structural magnetic resonance imaging brain scans from LBC1936 participants have been used to observe that the integrity of white matter tracts in the brain is linked to cognitive functioning and successful cognitive ageing.
-In one study, three general factors of white matter tract integrity combined to explain 10% of the variance in general intelligence, and this effect was fully mediated through processing speed.
+In one study, three general factors of white matter tract integrity, a global trait of the brain, combined to explain 10% of the variance in general intelligence, and this effect was fully mediated through processing speed.
 Later investigation of the associations of specific white matter tracts with g and specific cognitive abilities found that most specific tract associations were with g rather than specific abilities, though some associations with specific abilities remained after accounting for associations with g.

 White matter integrity has also been shown to relate to cognitive change.
 Specifically, white matter integrity in the splenium of the corpus callosum has been found to be a marker of healthy cognitive ageing.
 Lower white matter hyperintensity load has also been considered a sign of successful cognitive ageing, because it was associated with higher general cognitive ability and faster processing speed at age 73 after age 11 intelligence was controlled for.

 Additionally, white matter integrity in some brain areas has been found to be weaker in APOE E4 allele carriers, and weaker white matter integrity has been shown to partially mediate some of the harmful effects of the E4 allele on cognitive change.